StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 To do this we create a form of revokable transactions on both parties, we have 2 set of transaction owned by each party, each party can revoke the transaction.
 Once both of them have revoked the transaction a new transaction can be formed.

-So the basic idea is you create a fund transaction in 2-2 multi sig and now you have 2 commitment transaction on each side which spends from the fund output.
+So the basic idea is you create a fund transaction in 2-2 multi sig and before you push it to blockchain you share 2 commitment transaction off-chain with each other which spends from the fund output.
-Each commitment  transaction is created by
-The revokable transaction is designed with an expiry time where they both get back the money back after the expiry period.
+The commitment  transaction is a revokable transaction designed with an expiry time where they both get back the money back after the expiry period.

 ## Funding Transaction
 An initial channel Funding Transaction is created whereby one or both channel counterparties fund the inputs of this transaction.
 Both parties create